 However, this varies depending on a device’s amplitude.
 If a device has a long enough amplitude (like Theragun’s 16mm), then the percussions can be fewer.

-The Y8 Pro Max has a 1300-3200rpm percussion range.
-This is very impressive given the fairly long stroke length.
-Also, the fact that the intensity starts way low means that you can get an accurate massage – start way low before you can crank it up to the top speed.
+The fact that the intensity starts way low means that you can get an accurate massage – start way low before you can crank it up to the top speed.

-It’s a great device for a warm up massage or if you want to have a delicate massage.
+It’s a nice device for a warm up massage or if you want to have a delicate massage.

 It has 7 speeds which we think is acceptable – any more would be unnecessary.